cloudbits/rasp-get-class/README.md

 (1) config.ini

-This is used to turn debugging on and off, maintenance mode is to permit all uses (incase something upstream is broken)
+This is used to turn debugging on and off, maintenance mode is to permit all use (in case something upstream is broken)

 (2) turnpoints.dat